FlorianJacta/OVH_Tutorial/ReadMe.md

 ## Step 3: Build your Taipy app's Docker image

-To deploy your Taipy app on OVH, you need to first build a Docker image for your app.
+To deploy your Taipy app on OVH, you must  build a Docker image for your app.
 It will include all the necessary dependencies and configurations for your app.

 Assuming you have your Dockerfile ready, you can build your image using the following command: